 Ski gear is not cheap.
 Add lift tickets, transportation, and a quick lunch, and the cost of a day on the slopes can be substantial.
 Enjoying what you paid for can be difficult if your feet are uncomfortable.
-Good ski boot insoles can transform your day from one of suffering to one of pure enjoyment.
+Good ski boot insoles can transform your day from one of suffering to one of pure enjoyment while making a dramatic difference in your skiing ability.
+And who wouldn’t want that?

 Any professional ski boot fitter will tell you that upgrading your ski boot insoles will make a dramatic difference in both your skiing ability and your comfort.
 There are two reasons for this: